-The Company, the Selling Stockholders and the underwriter have entered into an underwriting agreement with respect to the Class A Common Stock being offered.
-Subject to the terms and conditions of the underwriting agreement the selling stockholders have agreed to sell to the underwriter, and the underwriter has agreed to purchase, at the price set forth on the cover page of this prospectus supplement, the number of shares of Class A Common Stock listed next to its name in the following table:
+The Company, the selling stockholders and the underwriters have entered into an underwriting agreement with respect to the Class A Common Stock being offered.
+Subject to the terms and conditions of the underwriting agreement the selling stockholders have agreed to sell to the underwriters, and the underwriters have agreed to purchase, at the price set forth on the cover page of this prospectus supplement, the number of shares of Class A Common Stock listed next to its name in the following table:

-Shares of Class A
+Underwriters Shares of Class A Common Stock

-Underwriter Common Stock
+Citigroup Global Markets Inc. 1,550,000

-Citigroup Global Markets Inc. 5,000,000
+Credit Suisse Securities (USA) LLC 1,550,000

-5,000,000
+3,100,000

-The underwriting agreement provides that the obligations of the underwriter is subject to certain conditions precedent.
-The underwriting agreement provides that the underwriter will purchase all of the Class A Class A Common Stock if any of them are purchased.
-In the underwriting agreement, we and the Selling Shareholders have agreed not to, and not to permit any of our subsidiaries to, offer, sell, contract to sell or otherwise dispose of, any securities that are substantially similar to the Class A Common Stock within 45 days of the date of this prospectus supplement without the prior consent of Citigroup Global Markets Inc. subject to certain exceptions.
-The underwriter may offer and sell Class A Common Stock through its affiliates.
-The offering of the Class A Common Stock by the underwriter is subject to receipt and acceptance and subject to the underwriter's right to reject any order in whole or in part.
+The underwriting agreement provides that the obligations of the underwriters are subject to certain conditions precedent.
+The underwriting agreement provides that the underwriters will purchase all of the Class A Common Stock if any of them are purchased.
+In the underwriting agreement, we and the selling stockholders have agreed not to, and not to permit any of our subsidiaries to, offer, sell, contract to sell or otherwise dispose of, any securities that are substantially similar to the Class A Common Stock within 30 days of the date of this prospectus supplement without the prior consent of the underwriters subject to certain exceptions, including, but not limited to, the ability of the selling stockholders and their affiliates to sell up to 1,250,000 shares of our Class A Common Stock.
+The underwriters may offer and sell Class A Common Stock through their affiliates.
+The offering of the Class A Common Stock by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.

-The underwriting agreement provides that the obligations of the underwriter is subject to certain conditions precedent, including the receipt of certain certificates, opinions, and letters from us, our counsel and our independent registered public accounting firm and the selling shareholders and their counsel.
-The underwriter is offering the shares of our Class A Common Stock, subject to the prior sale of shares, and when, as and if such shares are delivered to and accepted by them.
-The underwriter proposes to offer the common stock offered hereby from time to time for sale in one or more transactions on the NASDAQ Global Select Market ("NASDAQ"), in the over-the-counter market, through negotiated transactions or otherwise at market prices prevailing at the time of sale, at prices related to prevailing market prices or at negotiated prices, subject to receipt and acceptance by it and subject to its right to reject any order in whole or in part.
-The underwriter may effect such transactions by selling the Class A Common Stock to or through dealers and such dealers may receive compensation in the form of discounts, concessions or commissions from the underwriter and/or purchasers of Class A Common Stock for whom they may act as agents or to whom they may sell as principal.
+The underwriting agreement provides that the obligations of the underwriters are subject to certain conditions precedent, including the receipt of certain certificates, opinions, and letters from us, our counsel and our independent registered public accounting firm and the selling stockholders and their counsel.
+The underwriters are offering the shares of our Class A Common Stock, subject to the prior sale of shares, and when, as and if such shares are delivered to and accepted by them.
+The underwriters propose to offer the common stock offered hereby from time to time for sale in one or more transactions on the NASDAQ Global Select Market ("NASDAQ"), in the over-the-counter market, through negotiated transactions or otherwise at market prices prevailing at the time of sale, at prices related to prevailing market prices or at negotiated prices, subject to receipt and acceptance by it and subject to its right to reject any order in whole or in part.
+The underwriters may effect such transactions by selling the Class A Common Stock to or through dealers and such dealers may receive compensation in the form of discounts, concessions or commissions from the underwriters and/or purchasers of Class A Common Stock for whom they may act as agents or to whom they may sell as principal.
+The difference between the price at which the underwriters purchase the shares and the price at which the underwriters resell the shares may be deemed underwriting commission.